jcalestani/BigDataCapstoneCoursera/README.md

 # BigDataCapstoneCoursera
-Here are the data files studied and analysed and the conclusions and recommandations made.
+Here are the data files studied and analysed ; the conclusions and recommandations made during the last module of the Coursera Big Data Specialization courses.
+Feel free to ask !
+Jean.